ahtchow/CarND-Object-Detection-P8/README.md

 * Use different architectures and weigh the tradeoffs.
 * Apply an object detection pipeline to a video.

-Open the notebook and work through it!
+Open the notebook and work browse through it!

 ### Requirements